Order of Visit: High Point #42

 By the time we got to the former site of the Marcy Dam though, my lightweight rain jacket was beginning to wet out.
 The thin nylon layer was keeping my skin from getting too cold from the wind, but it was doing absolutely nothing to keep me dry.
 The saturated material was clinging to my arms and rivulets were running down my upper body and soaking my shorts.

-I was expecting to see some sort of an earthen or concrete dam near this junction of the trail, but Marcy Dam was destroyed by Hurricane Irene back in 2011.
-All that was left were the wood abutments on either bank, with a small, easily-fordable river running through it.
+I expected to see an earth or concrete dam near this junction of the trail, but Marcy Dam was destroyed by Hurricane Irene back in 2011.
+All that was left were the wood abutments on either bank, with a small, easily fordable river running through it.

-Each side of the former dam had a metal railing running across it – probably to keep hikers from trodding out onto the broken wooden planks.
-I took a few photos in the rain, as Keith scurried off in the opposite direction toward small campground/shelter advertising access to a privy.
+Each end of the dam had a metal railing running across it – probably to keep hikers from trodding out onto the broken wooden planks.
+I took a few photos in the rain, while Keith scurried off in the opposite direction toward a small campground/shelter advertising access to a privy.
 Then it was time to make our way to the other side of the small river.

 The trail made a sharp left turn at the old dam, then and dropped down a few dozen feet before crossing over the river using a new footbridge.
 I’d been prepared to ford the river, but my socks would remain-semi dry (at least for now).

-The trail ahead of us was beginning to become muddier and rockier now.
-Bog boards covered several sections of trail, and I slowed my pace to avoid falling.
-I appreciate the trail maintenance crews’ efforts to keep hikers above the mud, but these wooden boards can be slick as ice when they are well.
+Ahead of us, the trail was beginning to become muddier and rockier.
+Bog boards covered several sections of the trail, and I had to slow my pace to avoid falling.
+While I appreciate the trail maintenance crews’ efforts to keep hikers above the mud, I know these wooden boards can be slick as ice whenever they’re wet.
 I fell on more than my fair share of them while hiking the Appalachian Trail two summers ago.

-Then we had to ford a small river with no bridge across it.
-The water was low enough that we could rock-hop our way to the opposite side and still maintain the illusion that we weren’t going to be completely drenched on the this adventure.
-Unfortunately, this pipe dream was beginning to crumble as the rain picked up to a steady downpour near the trail junction for Indian Falls.
+Soon, we had to ford a small river with no bridge across it.
+The water was still low enough that we could rock-hop our way to the opposite side and maintain the illusion that we weren’t going to be completely drenched on this adventure.
+Unfortunately, this pipe dream was beginning to crumble as the rain picked up into a steady downpour near the trail junction for Indian Falls.

-We passed one other hiking duo, and then the trail began to slowly climb and become rockier.
-Some places were like walking through a riverbed with a torrent of water running down the trail toward us.
+We passed one other hiking duo there before the trail began the slow, rocky climb I’d soon come to dread.
+There were places on this segment of the hike that were like walking through a riverbed with a torrent of water running down the trail toward us.

 Other spots were covered in muck and mud punctuated by large boulders.